filisko/absence-hours-reporting-bash/README.md

 chmod +x absence.sh
 ```

-After installing it and running it for the first time, it will create a **JSON config file** where you will have to put your **Absence API ID and Key**.
+After installing it and running it for the first time, it will create a **JSON config file** next to the script where you will have to put your **Absence API ID and Key**.

 To find API's credentials, you can go to: Absence ➜ Profile ➜ Integrations ➜ API Key (ID/Key).